chhoumann/DIS_notes_7sem/README.md

 # Data-Intensive Systems notes
-Note for my exam presentations.
+Notes for my exam presentations.

+**You can find the latest version of the notes in PDF format [here](https://github.com/chhoumann/DIS_notes_7sem/releases/latest/download/default.pdf).**

 ## Building
 This project uses the Tectonic v2 system for building and basically handling all-things-LaTeX.